Ansar al-Sharia (Libya): 2012 U.S. diplomatic mission attack in Benghazi

 On 11 September 2012, the United States Department of State Operations Center advised the White House Situation Room and other U.S. security units that Ansar al-Sharia was claiming responsibility for the attack on the U.S. diplomatic mission in Benghazi that had just occurred.
-Witnesses said they saw vehicles with the group's logo at the scene of the assault and that fighters there acknowledged at the time that they belonged to Ansar al-Sharia.
-Witnesses also said they saw Ahmed Abu Khattala, a commander of Ansar al-Sharia, leading the embassy attack, a claim Khattala denied.
-According to longwarjournal.org, the group issued a statement asserting that it "didn't participate as a sole entity" and that the attack "was a spontaneous popular uprising" to the film trailer of Innocence of Muslims, widely condemned as anti-Islamic.
+Witnesses said they saw vehicles with the group's logo at the scene of the assault and that armed fighters there acknowledged at the time that they belonged to Ansar al-Sharia.
+Libyan witnesses also said they saw Ahmed Abu Khattala, a commander of Ansar al-Sharia, leading the embassy attack, a claim Khattala later denied.

+According to FDD's Long War Journal, Ansar al-Sharia issued a statement the next day, on 12 September 2012, asserting that it "didn't participate as a sole entity" and that the attack "was a spontaneous popular uprising" in reaction to the YouTube film trailer of Innocence of Muslims, considered to be anti-Islamic.

-As of 6 August 2013, U.S. officials confirmed that Ahmed Abu Khattala, the Libyan leader of Ansar al-Sharia, has been charged with playing a significant role in the 2012 attack on the U.S. diplomatic compound in Benghazi.
-According to NBC, the charges were filed under seal in Washington, D.C. in late July.
-Khattalah was arrested by U.S. Delta Force special operations personnel in a raid in Libya on 15 June 2014.
-He was transported to the United States aboard the USS New York transport dock and is expected to face trial in a U.S. criminal court.
+On 6 August 2013, U.S. officials confirmed that Ahmed Abu Khattala, the Libyan leader of Ansar al-Sharia, had been charged with playing a significant role in the 2012 attack on the U.S. diplomatic compound in Benghazi.
+According to NBC, the charges were filed under seal in Washington, D.C., in late July 2013 Khattala was arrested by U.S. Delta Force special operations personnel in a raid in Libya on 15 June 2014.
+He was transported to the United States aboard the USS New York transport dock and was eventually tried in a U.S. criminal court.

 Temporary withdrawal and resurgence

 On 21 September 2012, after massive anti-militia protests in Benghazi which largely blamed Ansar al-Sharia for the mission attack, hundreds of protesters stormed the militia headquarters, pulled down flags of the militia and torched a vehicle inside the base.
 The group was forced out of its bases in Benghazi the next day.

 A few hours after the attack, Martyrs of 17 February, together with Bou Salim Martyrs brigade, allegedly agreed to disband, however about 150-200 militiamen moved from Benghazi to Jebel Akhdar area.

 As of December 2012, the group still existed, although it had adopted a low-key position.
 By March 2013, the group had returned to Benghazi and began patrolling hospitals and manning checkpoints, as well as providing humanitarian services to residents.
 By late 2013, the group had opened up a branch in Derna, under the slogan "A step toward building the Islamic state".
 The group also established a presence in the Libyan cities of Ajdabiya and Sirte.

+Ansar al-Sharia was also featured in the film 13 Hours: The Secret Soldiers of Benghazi.